 Meat, Impossible Burger) and dairy companies (Flaxmilk) to give students healthier options by working with nutritionists; reduce food waste by having schools compost; exchange disposable plastic utensils and Styrofoam plates with biodegradable and reusable ones; and collaborate with public and private entities to place solar panels on every school.
 In terms of education, we plan to: implement a curricular unit on environmental issues to include impacts of climate change, biodiversity loss, and the agricultural monocultures that destroy the land; launch anti-litter campaigns in schools and around the city; and create a “Sustainability Advisory Board” of dedicated students and scientists that will keep an eye on current projects and propose new ones."

 MOTIVATION FOR AND COMMITMENT TO CREATING A BETTER AND MORE SUSTAINABLE PLANET

 "Having grown up in a post-Katrina and post-BP-oil-spill New Orleans, I came of age in a city that was in the midst of repairing itself and renewing its identity.
-It was the realization of New Orleans’ true uniqueness that inspired well-wishers from all over the world to bring it back from the brink.
+It was the realisation of New Orleans’ true uniqueness that inspired well-wishers from all over the world to bring it back from the brink.
 Though I was too young to take an active role in preserving New Orleans, I now have the opportunity to focus on an issue of global significance in a highly specific local context and to serve my home and community."